'the other' Jan van Kessel: Work

 'The other' Jan van Kessel was a still life specialist who painted still lifes of fruits, hunting pieces and flowers.
 About 30 works have been attributed to Jan van Kessel.
 Attribution of work to 'the other' Jan van Kessel has been difficult due to confusion with other artists with a similar name all active around the same time.
 In addition to the still life painter Jan van Kessel the Elder, there was another Antwerp painter referred to as Jan van Kessel the Younger (the son of Jan van Kessel the Elder) who is believed to have painted still lifes, while in Amsterdam there was a Jan van Kessel known as a landscape painter.

-His work has often been confused with that of his better known namesake and contemporary, Jan van Kessel the Elder as well as that of Jan van Kessel the Younger.
+'The other' Jan van Kessel's work has often been confused with that of his better known namesake and contemporary, Jan van Kessel the Elder as well as that of Jan van Kessel the Younger.
 'The other' Jan van Kessel and Jan van Kessel the Elder have a distinctive manner of signing.

 There are clear stylistic differences between the work of 'the other' Jan van Kessel and Jan van Kessel the Elder.
-Art historian K. Ertz considers 'the other' Jan van Kessel as not inferior to Jan van Kessel the Elder, and even believes him to eclipse his more famous namesake in his masterpiece Swags of fruit and flowers surrounding a cartouche with a sulphur-crested cockatoo.
+Art historian K. Ertz considers 'the other' Jan van Kessel as not inferior to Jan van Kessel the Elder, and has asserted he eclipsed his more famous namesake in his masterpiece Swags of fruit and flowers surrounding a cartouche with a sulphur-crested cockatoo.
 This work is in the collection of the Fitzwilliam Museum where it is still attributed to Jan van Kessel the Elder.